Music industry calls for Black Out Tuesday amid unrest

 IGA postponed new music releases MGK, 6lack, Dylan, Jessie Ware, Smokepurp, Lil Mosey, Billy Raffoul, Max Leone and more in coordination with their partners Alamo, LVRN, The Darkroom, Bad Boy and more.

-Musicians including Rihanna, Beyoncé, Taylor Swift, Lil Nas X, Demi Lovato, Post Malone and Harry Styles have spoken out following Floyd's death and worldwide protests.
-Jay-Z released a statement late Sunday calling for Minnesota Attorney General Keith Ellison to prosecute those responsible for killing Floyd, a handcuffed black man who pleaded for air as a white police officer pressed a knee on his neck.
+Musicians including Rihanna, Beyoncé, Taylor Swift, Lil Nas X, Demi Lovato, Post Malone and Harry Styles have spoken out following Floyd’s death and the worldwide riots.
+Jay-Z released a statement late Sunday calling for Minnesota Attorney General Keith Ellison to prosecute those responsible for killing Floyd, a handcuffed Black man who pleaded for air as a white police officer pressed a knee on his neck.

 “I, along with an entire country in pain, call upon AG Ellison to do the right thing and prosecute all those responsible for the murder of George Floyd to the fullest extent of the law.
 This is just a first step.
 I am more determined to fight for justice than any fight my would-be oppressors may have,” Jay-Z said.
 “I prevail on every politician, prosecutor and officer in the country to have the courage to do what is right.
 Have the courage to look at us as humans, dads, brothers, sisters and mothers in pain and look at yourselves.”